tomassima/tech-test-giacom/README.md

 # Giacom Tech Test

 ## Background
-Giacom aka ‘Cloud Market’ is a B2B e-commerce platform which allows IT companies (resellers) to buy cloud services indirectly from major vendors (Microsoft, Symantec, Webroot etc) in high volumes at low cost.
+Giacom Cloud Market is a B2B e-commerce platform which allows IT companies (resellers) to buy services indirectly from major vendors (Microsoft, Symantec, Webroot etc) in high volumes at low cost.
 IT companies then resell the purchased services on to their customers, making a small margin.
 Behind Cloud Market are several microservices, one of which is an Order API much like the one we are going to work on for this test.

 ## Concepts
 * Reseller = A customer of Giacom